-If the witness is NOT someone assumed to be favorable to a party’s case, you need to show that the party had exclusive control or access to them.
-In practice, this tends to be the much more common scenario because there are few witnesses that are assumed to be favorable.
-Examples seem to be limited to a spouse (outside of a divorce case — obviously) who has a vested interest in the outcome of the case.
+If the witness is NOT someone assumed to be favorable to a party’s case, you must show that the party had exclusive control or access to them.
+In practice, this tends to be the much more common scenario because few witnesses are assumed to be favorable.
+Examples seem limited to a spouse (outside of a divorce case, obviously) with a vested interest in the case’s outcome.

 When is Missing Witness “Peculiarly Available” to a Party?

-The appellate courts in Maryland have repeatedly made it clear that the missing witness rule (and its negative inference) do NOT apply when the witness is someone equally available to both sides.
-E.g. Dansbury v.
+The appellate courts in Maryland have repeatedly made it clear that the missing witness rule (and its negative inference) does NOT apply when the witness is equally available to both sides.
+E.g., Dansbury v.
 State, 193 Md.
 App.
 718, 742 (2010).
-The Court of Appeals recently offered the following explanation of what “equally available” means in this context:[w]hat is meant by ‘equal availability’ in this context is not merely that a witness is subject to compulsory process, and thus available in a descriptive sense, but that he is of equal avail to both parties in the sense that he is not presumptively interested in the outcome.
+The Court of Appeals recently offered the following explanation of what “equally available” means in this context:[w]hat is meant by ‘equal availability’ in this context is not merely that a witness is subject to compulsory process and thus available in a descriptive sense, but that he is of equal avail to both parties in the sense that he is not presumptively interested in the outcome.

 Berano at 725.

-A brief review of the case law makes it very clear that it is very difficult to show that a witness was NOT “equally available” to both parties.
+A brief review of the case law makes it very clear that it is difficult to show that a witness was NOT “equally available” to both parties.
 For example, in Bing Fa Yuen v.
 State, 43 Md.App.
-109 (1979) the missing witness refused to talk to defense counsel, was in federal witness protection and was openly against the defendant, yet he was still considered “equally available” to both sides.
+109 (1979), the missing witness refused to talk to defense counsel, was in federal witness protection, and was openly against the defendant.
+Yet, he was still considered “equally available” to both sides.

 Application to Our Hypothetical Scenario